Joint Minkowski Functionals and Bispectrum Constraints on Non-Gaussianity in the CMB: Minkowski functionals methodology

 To check that our estimator for $\fnlmink$ is unbiased, we first apply it to the 1000 simulated maps either for the MF measurements at each smoothing scale or their combined results.
 We find that the average of the best-fit values accurately reproduces the theoretical input in our simulation, i.e., $\fnl=0$.
 Next, we test our estimator on publicly available {\it non-Gaussian} CMB maps generated with the local-type NG \cite{ElsWan09}, and we again find negligible bias (1\% or less of the true $\fnl$) in our estimator.

 Finally, we apply our estimator on the co-added V+W band data from the WMAP.
-In Table~\ref{tab:results}, we show the constraints on $\fnlmink$ from smoothing the map at each of the three angular scales, and the joint constraints from all scales combined, which we quote as our final MF constraints: $\fnlmink=-24\pm 36$.
+In Table~\ref{tab:results}, we show the constraints on $\fnlmink$ from smoothing the map at each of the five angular scales, and the joint constraint from all scales combined, which we quote as our final MF constraint: $\fnlmink=29\pm 33$.
+This constraint is consistent with that found by Hikage \& Matsubara \cite{HikMat12}, although we improve upon their analysis in a couple of ways: 1) we remove the residuals in the numerically evaluated MFs using the method from \cite{Hik08}, as opposed to the residual removal based on the work in \cite{LimSim12} which, we found, causes biases in the estimated $\fnlmink$ by $\sim10$. and 2) we carefully include point sources in our simulated WMAP maps.